dickerect/tonyas-cli/README.md

 The "path.to.config" in the above stanza is _not_ a reference to a spring property.
 Rather, its a reference to a system property.
-It will be up to you to populate it via System.setProperty("path.to.config", propertyPath).
+It will be up to you to populate it via System.setProperty("path.to.config", propertyPath), _before_ you start the spring context.

 The "propertyPath" is the path to your properties file (presumably gleaned from parsing a cli arg).

 Basically this describes what spring boot is doing via various conventions & defaults.